-I know, that for me on a personal level, the time I took out from my clients between the 19th of December 2008 and the 4th January 2009, served not only as a rest period, but also gave me a chance to finish off some of the battles in my mind that started during the course of 2008.
+I know, that for me on a personal level, the time I took out from my clients between the 15th of December last year and the 12th of January this year, served not only as a rest period but also gave me a chance to finish off some of the battles in my mind that started during the course of last year.

-I know that for many (myself included) 2008 was a challenging year.
-I certainly had one, not only from a business point of view, but also from a personal perspective.
+I know that for many (myself included) last year was a challenging year.
+I certainly had one from a business point of view and from a personal perspective.

 My business has morphed in so many ways and become so much more than what I first envisioned.
-I have started a second business, that is so completely different to what I do and have done in the past, I have walked away from some pretty long term friendships and I have grown so much as a person.
+I have started a second business that is so completely different from what I do and have done in the past, I have walked away from some pretty long-term friendships and have grown so much as a person.